persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 test the physical model.
 To save the output values, the user should use the :ref:`Model evaluation <modelEvaluation>`.

 A coupling model is divided into steps (one per tab), each with its own parameters.
+Output from a given step can be used as input in the next.

 Step definition is divided into several categories: